 “IS IT TOO EARLY FOR ME TO APPLY?”

 We encourage you to apply early.
-We admit (and invest in) companies on a rolling basis so we recommend you apply now.
+We invest in companies on a rolling basis so we recommend you apply now.
 It also gives us an opportunity to get to know you, follow your progress and hopefully be helpful along the way.
 Startups that submit early have a small advantage because we have more time to read their applications.
 You can submit after the deadline but depending on the # of applications, we can’t guarantee we’ll get to it.
 We’ll do our best though.

 Only founders can come to interviews or attend batch events.